Houston City College: History

-In 1927, the Houston Independent School District founded its first community colleges, Houston Junior College (for whites), which later evolved into the University of Houston and the Houston College for African American students (now Texas Southern University).
+In 1927, the Houston Independent School District founded its first community colleges, Houston Junior College (for whites), which later evolved into the University of Houston and the Houston Colored Junior College, later changed to Houston College for Negroes (now Texas Southern University).
 In 1971, the district founded HCCS after HJC's and HCN's evolutions into the University of Houston and Texas Southern University respectively.
 In its early days, HCCS once used HISD school campuses for teaching facilities with classes during evenings and weekends like its founders.
 Around 1997, HCCS began to transfer operations to community college district-operated campuses throughout the HCCS service area.

 Former campus in Qatar

 The country of Qatar operates Education City to bring U.S. universities to the Middle East.
 Houston Community College ran a satellite campus in Education City.
 However, in early 2016 HCC announced that they were "massively scaling back operations" and closed this campus.
 Over a five-year period, Qatar's government paid HCC approximately $30.5 million to subsidize the Education City campus.
 In a news interview, the HCC Board of Trustees Treasurer said he did not support continuing the campus.
-“We’re a community college to educate kids in our district,” he said.
+"We're a community college to educate kids in our district," he said.
 When HCC first sent teachers to its Qatar campus, the Qatari government made some of them return to the United States because they were Jewish.

+Libraries

+HCC Libraries operates 17 library service locations: 1 Library Support Services office, 2 Electronic Resource Centers (ERCs), 4 Digital Access Centers (DACs), 9 Libraries, and 1 Learning Commons as of 2025.